ddpie/unity-strands-agent/README.md

 - Unity 2022.3 LTS or higher
 - Python 3.11 (plugin automatically detects and configures)
-- AWS credentials configuration (for Amazon Bedrock services)
+- AWS credentials configuration (default model provider is Amazon Bedrock with Claude 3.7 Sonnet in the US Oregon (us-west-2) region)
 - **macOS only**

 **Important**:
 - This plugin is specifically optimized for Python 3.11 and does not support other Python versions.
 On macOS, install with `brew install python@3.11`.
-- First-time opening of Unity Strands Agent may take some time for environment initialization, please be patient.
+- Environment initialization will occur when you click the Start Setup button in Environment Setup, please wait for the installation process to complete.

 #### Installation